MAtaur00/Development-Game/DevGame/Game/README.md

 ## Controls

+In this game you are a hero who has to complete 2 levels in order to win.Enjoy!

 * Left and Right arrows to move.
 * Up arrow to jump.
 * Left or Right while falling if you have a wall in your left or right to slide down.
 * Up arrow to jump while sliding walls.

+**Attacks**
+* Q for punch.
+* W for kick.
+* Q+Shift long punch.
+* W+Shift long kick.

+-Enemy Black Bandit can't be killed, just dodge it!

 ## Authors and tasks